imarc/boilerplate/resources/styles/docs/structure.md

 ---
-title: File Structure
 order: 2
 ---

+## File Structure

 All files are within `resources/`:

 * Sass code, documentation and example markup is within `/resources/styles/`
 * JavaScript code is within `/resources/js/`

+### Style Structure

-Within `/resource/styles/`, there are the folowing directories from Atomic Design:
+Within `/resource/styles/`, there are the following directories from Atomic Design:

 * **atoms/**
 * **molecules/**